Ƶ

 4.8 / 5

-Open Source Patent License
+What is a Open Source Patent License?

 This Open Source Patent License is designed for use when patent holders wish to make their patented technology freely available while maintaining certain open source principles and legal protections.
 It is particularly relevant in Australia's innovation ecosystem, where companies and individuals seek to promote open collaboration while protecting their intellectual property rights.
 The document addresses key requirements under the Patents Act 1990 (Cth) and related Australian legislation, while establishing clear terms for patent usage, modification rights, and distribution permissions.
 It is commonly used in technology sectors where patent holders want to encourage innovation and collaboration while maintaining some control over their intellectual property.
 The license includes essential provisions for patent marking, attribution requirements, and defensive termination clauses, making it suitable for both commercial and non-commercial applications in the Australian market.